kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

     then open the **Vertical** folder in the **Drafts** folder.

 #.
 In the **Vertical** folder, locate the .xml file that has the same name as
-   the unit ID that you noted in step 1, and then open the file in a text editor such as Sublime 2.
-For example, if the unit ID is e461de7fe2b84ebeabe1a97683360d31, you'll open the e461de7fe2b84ebeabe1a97683360d31.xml file.
+   the unit ID that you noted in step 1.
+For example, if the unit ID is e461de7fe2b84ebeabe1a97683360d31, locate the e461de7fe2b84ebeabe1a97683360d31.xml file.
+You can then open the file in a text editor such as Sublime.

    The file contains a list of all the components in the unit, together with the URL names of the components.
 For example, the following file contains